tlverse/catalyst2024-workshop/index.Rmd

 ## About the authors {-}

-The instructors are only a subset of the team that contributed to the development of these workshop materials.
+The short course instructors are a subset of the team that contributed to the development of these workshop materials.
 This work would not have been possible without the following core team members: